NixOS/nix.dev/source/contributing/documentation/writing-a-tutorial.md

 Describe the problem statement and learning goals.

-The learning goal of a tutorial is always a skill, which is distinguished by being applicable to a set of situations with recurrent patterns.
+The learning goal of a tutorial is always acquiring a skill, which is distinguished by being applicable to a set of situations with recurrent patterns.

 ### What do you need?